golangci/golangci-lint/README.md

 **Does I need to run `go install`?**

 No, you don't need to do it anymore.
-We will run `go install -i` and `go test -i` for analyzed packages ourselves.
-We will run them only if option `govet.use-installed-packages` is `true`.

 **Which go versions are supported**
 Golangci-lint versions > 1.10.2 supports Go 1.10 and 1.11.